 Kathrin is a traveller from Germany, currently living in England enjoying the wonders of the United Kingdom.
-Her blog The Ambitious Bee focuses on studying and working abroad and how your career can benefit from this experience.

 Editor's note: Yep, some of the dorm rooms look TIGHT.
 But this property has a lot of different room options, including studio rooms, private hostel rooms, and a variety of dorms.

 Hostels in Athens, Greece, don't get much better than the cushy, comfortable, and clean City Circus Hostel

 The City Circus Hostel in Athens is a great example of what I’d always want to find when booking a dorm bed somewhere in the world.
 There were six beds in my room and it cost me €18, including breakfast.
 Although not the cheapest place in Athens, it’s a great deal when compared with rates in other European cities.
 However, this is not the only reason I would recommend City Circus Athens!

 Its facilities and services are modern and pleasant and have been well maintained.
 The best part is its location in the Psirri neighborhood in walking distance of all attractions and just beside a subway station for easy access from the airport.
 When arriving, you won’t have to worry about steps to the 3rd floor with your bags, there’s an elevator, woooot!